leapdao/docs/docs/tutorials/new-dapp/step-5-game-setup.md

 Game Logic
 ---
-Next, still inside the `game` folder, inside create `index.js` file.
+Next, still inside the `game` folder, create a file named `index.js`.
 It will hold all our game logic - creating new round, generating and deploying new contract and supplying front-end with round results.
 Inside of `index.js` file require necessary modules:
 ```javascript
 // This will be used to generate sets of words for each round